 Below are our proof-of-concept stages:

-For your idea to become a viable project you first need to prove the need for it.
-Whether it is an internal business case which improves productivity or efficiency, or a new product to increase your overall market, the most important data for your idea at this stage is viability.
-We help you deconstruct your idea into its main component parts first in order to differentiate the goals/problems of the idea from the solutions.
-Generally the two are tangled up.
-Our structured discussion and brainstorming model helps you understand your own idea much better.
+For your idea to become a viable project, you first need to prove the need for it.
+Whether it is an internal business case which improves productivity or efficiency, or a new product to increase your overall market, the most critical data for your idea at this stage is viability.
+We help you deconstruct your concept into its main parts first to differentiate the goals/problems of the idea from the solutions.
+Generally, the two are tangled up.
+Our structured discussion and brainstorming model helps you understand your idea much better.

 We then proceed to validate your goals/problems.
-Depending on your idea, this can be done by interviewing potential users, stakeholders, investors, partners, etc. Internally we call this the “exploratory surgery stage”, as our primary goal is to find and synthesize patterns in the target groups.
-More often than not we find that problems overlap, interact, or sometimes aren’t there at all.
-You can expect that most of your hypothesized problems will be re-defined in this stage, thus reducing the total number of goals/problems greatly.
-This helps us be laser focused in the following stage.
+Depending on your idea, this can be done by interviewing potential users, stakeholders, investors, partners, etc. Internally we call this the “exploratory surgery stage,” as our primary goal is to find and synthesize patterns in the target groups.
+More often than not we see that problems overlap, interact, or sometimes aren’t there at all.
+You can expect that most of your issues hypothesized will be re-defined in this stage, thus reducing the total number of goals/problems significantly.

 The second stage pertains to mapping the goals/problems to a possible solution.
-Through our discussion model we often find 3-10x more possible solutions per goal/problem than originally thought.
-Each possible solution is then discussed in terms of the organizational specifics, such as market structure, competition, stakeholders, technological challenges, budget, timelines, etc. The end result is a spreadsheet which maps our all the project’s goals/problems to all viable solutions, and assigns points to each solution.
-This spreadsheet will be the basis for any further discussion and will help all stakeholders, including the organizational decision makers understand the reasoning behind the idea.
+Through our discussion model, we often find 3-10x more possible solutions per goal/problem than initially thought.
+Each potential solution is then discussed regarding the organizational specifics, such as market structure, competition, stakeholders, technological challenges, budget, timelines, etc. The result is a spreadsheet which maps our all the project’s goals/problems to all viable solutions and assigns points to each answer.
+This spreadsheet will be the basis for any further discussion and will help all stakeholders, including the organizational decision makers, understand the reasoning behind the idea.
 It will also help you determine (with organizational decision makers) what the scope of the project will be without needing an everything-or-nothing approach.

-We then interview the same users and stakeholders again, and see how they react to certain proposals.
-Our goal is to be as impartial as possible and simply collect data.
+We then interview the same users and stakeholders again and see how they react to specific proposals.
+Our goal is to be as impartial as possible and collect data.
 Very often the users will have “aha!” moments and will give us further proposals and comments by themselves.
 This way we can quickly see how users react to proposed solutions.

 The third step is to visually prototype a set of solutions which we (in collaboration with you) deem best.
-The prototypes will be purposefully extremely rudimentary as we fully plan on not reusing any of the prototypes in that state in later stages.
-Cheap and fast is important during week 0, so that quality can be addressed during the development stages.
-These very high level prototypes will then be tested with users again.
-Based on their feedback as well as our previously generated solution space spreadsheet, we can narrow down what are the product’s 1) feature set, 2) business model & case, 3) UI & UX.
+The prototype will be purposefully extremely rudimentary as we fully plan on not reusing any of the prototypes in that state in later stages.
+Cheap and fast is vital during week 0 so that quality can be addressed during the development stages.
+These very high-level prototypes will then be tested with users again.
+Based on their feedback as well as our previously generated solution space spreadsheet, we can narrow down what are the products:

-All of the above is then compiled into an extensive folder with all interview transcripts/videos/audio files, written documentation, recorded brainstorming sessions, and prototype design files, as well as a final 1-2 page proposal which can be presented to any organizational decision makers.
-If need be, we can also include a Time and Cost based development proposal for future steps
+All of the above is then compiled into a large folder with all interview transcripts/videos/audio files, written documentation, recorded brainstorming sessions, and prototype design files, as well as a final 1-2 page proposal which can be presented to any organizational decision makers.
+If need be, we can also include a Time and Cost based development proposal for future steps.

-In the end of week Zero you’ll have a clear theoretical hypothesis ready to be tested.
+At the end of week Zero, you’ll have a clear theoretical hypothesis ready to be tested.

 - Actual clickable prototype